Spider-Verse: Spider-Verse Team-Up

-On Earth-94, Ben Reilly was not killed by the Green Goblin.
-He is fighting alternate versions of the Vulture sent by Verna when Old Man Spider and Spider-Ham arrive.
-During the fight, they are paralyzed by poisoned knives thrown by the Vultures.
+On Earth-94, Ben Reilly is still operating as Spider-Man.
+He is fighting Vultures sent by Verna when Old Man Spider and Spider-Ham arrive.
+The Spiders are paralyzed by poisoned knives thrown by the Vultures.
 Ben manages to break free, due to having fought a similar type of control when he was bonded with the Carnage symbiote.
-He webs one of the Vultures, causing him to throw acid at one of his partners.
-The distraction is enough for Old Man Spider and Spider-Ham to break free and web the rest of the Vultures.
-They escape to Earth-13.
+The distraction is enough for Old Man Spider and Spider-Ham to break free escape to Earth-13 with Ben.